 Q) CAN YOU GET PREGNANT IF YOU HAVE DIABETES?

 A) You can get pregnant, but there are health risks for both you and your baby.
 Constant monitoring by a doctor is advisable.

 Q) CAN DIABETES CAUSE INFERTILITY IN MEN?

-A) Diabetes does not cause infertility in men but can lead to a condition which may affect male fertility like erectile dysfunction, lowered sperm count, low testosterone and ejaculation problems.
+A) The answer to the very basic question that, can a diabetic male have a baby, is that yes.
+Diabetes does not cause infertility in men but can lead to a condition which may affect male fertility like erectile dysfunction, lowered sperm count, low testosterone and ejaculation problems.

 Q) CAN DIABETES AFFECT YOUR SPERM COUNT?